 → When Genset Power < 30% the EMS can store a part of the PV produced in the BESS.

-- Keep fuel consumption to a minimum as Solar PV+Storage energy production is often cheaper than fuel.
-Adding storage enables using electricity during the night where the consumption is higher and not using the backup genset.
-It also allows being less reliant on diesel resupply.
+Keep fuel consumption to a minimum as solar PV + storage energy production is often cheaper than fuel.
+Adding storage enables using electricity during the night when the consumption is higher and not using the backup genset.
+It also allows for being less reliant on diesel resupply.

 When the grid forms the network, it means that the PV and BESS follow the grid voltage and frequency.